matheusmazeto/matheusmazeto/README.md

 ### Hi! 👋

-My name is Matheus Mazeto.
-I'm a Software Engineer.
+My name is Matheus Mazeto and I'm a Software Engineer.

 Most of my professional experience is on front-end and mobile development.